A narrowing of AI research?: Introduction

 \section{Introduction}

 Technological change has a direction as well as a rate: different designs for a technology are possible, and some of them may be more societally desirable than others \citep{aghion2009science}.
 Fortuitous events, shortsightedness and lack of coordination can however create situations where an inferior design becomes dominant and hard to switch away from even after its limitations become apparent \citep{david1985clio, arthur1994increasing}.
 Consider for example the automobile, where the combustion engine surpassed environmentally friendlier alternatives based on steam or electricity, or the case of the nuclear reactor, where early demand from the military locked this technology into a light water design that was less suitable for civilian applications \citep{cowan_1990}.

 Faced with uncertainty about the benefits and risks of alternative technologies and the desire to avoid premature lock-in to an inferior design, it might be reasonable to put in place policies to preserve diversity in the technology landscape \citep{aghion2009science}.
-In military procurement, funders have long adopted portfolio strategies to explore multiple technologies in parallel \citep{johnsonb}.
-Contemporary approaches to mission-oriented innovation policy call for bottom-up exploration of technological opportunities that avoid picking a single solution for tackling complex societal challenges \citep{mazzucato2018mission}.

-Are similar initiatives needed to sustain technological diversity in Artificial Intelligence (AI) research?
+Are such initiatives needed to sustain technological diversity in Artificial Intelligence (AI) research?
 AI systems based on deep learning, a machine learning technique that infers patterns from large unstructured datasets have been deployed successfully in many digital and media products and services \citep{lecun2015deep}.
-AI's technical and commercial successes have attracted large R\&D investments from corporations and venture capitalists and the attention of economists and policymakers who have respectively heralded AI as the latest example of a General Purpose Technology (GPT) with revolutionary potential \citep{cockburn2018impact} and launched national strategies and plans to bolster indigenous AI industries and mitigate the disruption caused by labour-displacing AI systems \citep{paunov}.
+AI's technical and commercial successes have attracted large R\&D investments from corporations and venture capitalists and the attention of economists and policymakers \citep{cockburn2018impact, paunov}.
+Others have highlighted the limitations of this AI trajectory in terms of the brittleness of the systems it creates, its environmental costs and the risk of discrimination when data-hungry AI systems are trained on biased data \citep{marcus2018deep, damour2020underspecification, thompson2020computational, strubell2020energy, buolamwini2018gender, bender2021dangers}.